 Today, cloud-based storage is priced by access speed.
 CPU cache is the priciest.
 Next comes RAM, followed by SSD storage.
 Spinning disks are the least costly storage tier.
 Virtual Storage Managers can create disk volumes that are not limited to the capacity of a single physical device and can stripe and mirror data under the covers.

-Storage management for a DBMS
+Storage Management for a DBMS

 Database Management Systems (DBMS) can use file systems or dedicated disk volumes to manage storage internally.
 Clustered file systems such as Hadoop HDFS provide scalable storage by sharing one pool of disks across multiple physical servers, making it a popular repository for data lakes.
 Many database management systems are cluster-aware to process queries using multiple physical servers.